-Polish chickens, similar to Crevecoeurs, are adorned with ornate crests… In spite of the name, Polish chickens are not known to have originated in Poland…
+Polish chickens, similar to Crevecoeurs, are adorned with ornate crests.
+Contrary to what the name might lead one to believe, Polish chickens are not known to have originated in Poland…

 Polish Chicken Origin

 Their place of breeding remains controversial to this day.
-However, the area in which Polish chickens were known to make their first appearance was Netherland.
+However, the area in which Polish chickens were known to make their first appearance was Netherland (according to the Livestock Conservancy).

 Polish Breed Characteristics

 Polishes come in several color variations including Buff-Laced, Blue or black (with white crests), Silver-Laced and Golden-Laced.
 However, Polishes do not come in black with a black crest.
 That is pretty much what Crevecoeurs are.
 (Crevecoeurs are basically a slightly different version of a solid black polish).

 Polish Name Origin